zhchang/quick_file/README.md

 NEED VIM WITH PYTHON SUPPORT!!!
 ===============================

-:QF something my-folder my-sub-folder
+:QF filename-fragment

-if you have wtf/wtf-my-folder-blahblah/wtf-my-sub-folder-blahblahblah/this-is-something-lol.py
+the plugin will try to jump to shallowest match under current directory and it's sub directories.
+Also, it is possible to provide more details for a deeper match.

+let's say we have a/c.txt a/b/c.txt

-it will locate and open this-is-something-lol.py for editing in no time.
+:QF c will jump to a/c.txt and start editing

-All you need to jump to a file is to type a fragment of the filename, and optionally specify fragment of the folder that it resides in.
-The plugin will jump to the closest match and start editing it.(the more fragment you give, the preciser the match will be)

-a big productivity improver.

-Enjoy.
+:QF c b will jump to a/b/c.txt